“Son of happiness”, “Son of the south”, “Son of the right hand”.

 The 12th son… Benjamin.

 That’s why the youngest of a family is named “the Benjamin”.
-The bigger the family, the more this youngest can have the traits of the original Benjamin.

 Whenever you read about a descendant of Benjamin, you read about someone being protected by the superpower of the day.
 For example Esther was chosen by the Persian King Xerxes, which enabled her to pull off one of the great tricks of history: getting her people out of captivity.

 Benjamin will never be King, but will be the right hand, guest of honor and under the wings of protection (ain’t that right, Benjamin Netanyahu?
 Getting 5 times the portion of anyone else?)
 That’s why he feels so confident in life.
 If he’s not under the wing of a president, it’s under the wing of God.
 Born under a very sunny constellation.
 He can get away with anything.
 Problem?
 Solution.
 If only because older siblings, parents and kings will all come to the rescue.
 There’s always a savior.
 A human one or a divine one.
 And if there is no such savior, his positivity and confidence will rescue him.